 Cades Cove Bikes (park concessionaire)

 Cades Cove in the northwest portion of the Park in Tennessee is one of the most popular destinations in Great Smoky Mountains National Park.
 Traffic jams are common as people stop to admire the scenery and watch the wildlife including black bear and deer.
-Biking is best from May through September when the road is closed to auto traffic until 10 a.m. on Wednesdays and Saturdays.
+Biking is best from May 5 to September 1 when the road is closed to auto traffic all day on Wednesdays - this is a pilot program, check the Park website for future status.
 The Cove was settled in the 1800's and dismantled in the 1930's on creation of the National Park.
-(Updated: Sept.
-2018)
+(Updated: July 2021)

 Take a shortcut at Sparks Lane for a 4-mile loop, or at Hyatt Lane for an 8-mile loop.
 On the Sparks Lane shortcut, a bridge crossing the stream is often under water.